3 Tax Questions Every Investor Should Ask

 1. 1

-How can I manage taxes on my current income?
+How can I manage federal income taxes on my current income?

-A good place to start is thinking about how you can minimize your taxable income.
-There are numerous ways to do so, but one key strategy is to save as much as you can in your tax-advantaged accounts, including a 401(k) plan and an individual retirement account (IRA).
-Setting aside pretax dollars in these accounts may help you reduce your taxable income today, while making progress toward your long-term goals like retiring with a sizeable nest egg.
+One key strategy during your working years is to save as much as you can in your tax-advantaged accounts, including a pre-tax 401(k) plan and an individual retirement account (IRA).
+Making pre-tax or tax deductible contributions to these accounts, up to IRS limits, may help you reduce your taxable income today while making progress toward your long-term goals like retiring with a sizeable nest egg.

-If you’re charitably inclined, another way to reduce your taxable income is through charitable contributions:
+If you’re charitably inclined and looking to reduce your taxable income through charitable contributions, you may want to consider these options:

 2. 2